Subsidies for Local Journalism

 Subsidies are available to general news media planning to start, expand or maintain journalistic coverage in low-coverage areas.

 There are two forms of financial support that news media may apply for – press subsidies and media subsidies.
-These financial subsidies exist to promote a diverse of news media at both the national and local level, as well as to reinforce the presence of news media even in low-coverage areas of the country.
+These financial subsidies exist to promote a diversity of news media at both the national and local level, as well as to reinforce the presence of news media even in low-coverage areas of the country.
 The Media Subsidies Council decides which news media are to receive subsidies.

 Two types of subsidies for the media